RemusRD/Blog/posts/spring-boot/converters.md

 ### Asserting the result of the test

-One tip I got from a colleague(thank you Sergio!) that I got when asserting the results of the converters, is that you should not assert against the expected object, instead, validate each field with the expected value in order to have a robust test.
+One tip I got from a colleague(thank you Sergio!) that I got when asserting the results of the converters, is that you should not assert against the expected object, instead, validate each field with the expected value to have a robust test.

 ```java
 @Test